 And that's who Joni Marquez is.

-And there's probably nobody in this world that I have more profound respect for than her for her willingness to to put herself at risk like this.
+And there's probably nobody in this world that I have more profound respect for than her for her willingness to put herself at risk like this.

-And and wow, Joey.
+And wow, Joni.

 Karen's son would be alive today.